ovh/venom/executors/nats/README.md

     - result.error ShouldNotBeEmpty
 ```

-### subscribe
+### subscribe command

-The subscribe command allows to receive messages from a subject or a stream.
+The `subscribe` command allows to receive messages from a subject or a stream.

 Full configuration example: